Sunday, March 31, 2024

 It does not control you

-Nothing is perfect and nothing is permanent
+Nothing is all good and nothing is all bad

 Everything just is